MarlinFirmware/Configurations/config/examples/Creality/Ender-3 V2/README.md

     - Power on to confirm a successful flash
 * ### `DACAI` units
     - Format a microSD card using the FAT32 filesystem with 4K cluster size
-    - Copy the `private` folder to the SD card and insert the card into the slot on the back of the display unit.
+    - Copy `firmware.zlib` and the `private` folder to the SD card and insert the card into the slot on the back of the display unit.
     - Power on the machine and wait for the installation screen to finish
     - Power off the machine
     - Remove the SD card from the back of the display
     - Power on to confirm a successful flash
+* ### `TJC` units
+    - Use `#define TJC_DISPLAY` in Marlin/Configuration.h to enable
+    - Format a microSD card using the FAT32 filesystem with 4K cluster size
+    - Copy `TJC_SET` folder to the SD card and insert the card into the slot on the back of the display unit.
+    - Power on the machine and wait for the installation screen to finish
+    - Power off the machine
+    - Remove the SD card from the back of the display
+    - Power on to confirm a successful flash

 If you're experiencing screen glitches, please ensure both the printer and the display unit have been flashed correctly.
+For more information, see [How to update the display](https://github.com/mriscoc/Ender3V2S1/wiki/How-to-update-the-display) wiki.